rlktradewright/tradebuild-platform/README.md

 or MySQL) or text files
 *	a data manager program that can convert between various data formats
-*	a strategy hosting program that can run automated trading strategies against either live or historical market data and chart the results
+*	a strategy hosting program that can run automated trading strategies against either live or historical market data and chart the results(ie back testing)

-TradeBuild uses a 'service provider' architecture, where most functionality is provided by service provider modules that 'plug in' to a coordinating framework.
+TradeBuild uses a 'service provider' architecture, where much functionality is provided by service provider modules that 'plug in' to a coordinating framework.
 Service providers can be developed by anyone with the relevant skills, and do not need to be 'built-in' to TradeBuild.
 This makes it comparatively simple to extend TradeBuild's functionality in interesting ways.
 For example: